JacksterB2904/JacksterB2904/README.md

-I’m interested in music and coding
+I’m interested in music and coding.
-Learning python, C++, C# and Java